What are the latest funding news in the longevity market? (June 2026)

 How much did they raise?

-GlycanAge raised about $8.7M in this round.
+TMRW raised about $7.0M for this round.

 What round is it?

-The round was described as a funding round.
+The TMRW financing was a seed round.

 Why did they raise?